lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    **Output metrics file.**

-   The name of a file to contain the metrics measured by ``ap_verify``, in a format readable by the :doc:`lsst.verify</modules/lsst.verify/index>` framework.
+   The template for a file to contain metrics measured by ``ap_verify``, in a format readable by the :doc:`lsst.verify</modules/lsst.verify/index>` framework.
-   If omitted, the output will go to a file named :file:`ap_verify.verify.json` in the user's working directory.
+   The string ``{dataId}`` shall be replaced with the data ID associated with the job, and its use is strongly recommended.

-   This argument can be used to run multiple instances of ``ap_verify`` concurrently, with each instance producing output to a different metrics file.
+   If omitted, the output will go to files named after ``ap_verify.{dataId}.verify.json`` in the user's working directory.

 .. option:: --output <workspace_dir>